ashcat2005/POPREU/feature_SS.md

 ![Alt text](images/50x4.png)
 ![Alt text](images/50x10.png)

-From this we conclude that log2 is the optimal Feature Selection Strategy.
+From this we conclude that log2 is the optimal Feature Selection Strategy for these data.